wmdmark/flashcode-docs/cards.md

 ### Known bugs/quirks
-- [ ] Using Markdown headings and links in instructions is currently broken :frowning:
+- [ ] Using Markdown headings and links in instructions is currently broken.
+The instructions Markdown in general is pretty touchy at the moment. :frowning: